oak2905/SAiDL-Spring-Assignment-2022/README.md

 ### Description

 1) Preparing the dataset.
-    a) Training data - Cropped patches of training images.
+    * Training data - Cropped patches of training images.
-    b) Testing and Validation data - Random cropped patches of testing and validation images.
+    * Testing and Validation data - Random cropped patches of testing and validation images.

 2) Building the model
     * Used TensorFlow/Keras to build the SRCNN model.